 Designing a home, and the flaws made.

-An interesting example of a design feature which gets very opposed views is the walk-in wardrobe.
-I find this an interesting debate, because I have only recently heard any negative opinions towards the space.
+An interesting example of a design feature which gets very opposing views is the walk-in wardrobe.
+I find this an interesting debate because I have only recently heard any negative opinions about the space.
 People arguing for it said that it is clearly a very good design feature due to the additional storage.
-The people who didn’t like the idea of a walk in wardrobe so much argued the point, saying that the additional space creates more of a likelihood that you will fill it with clutter and come to feel stressed out by it, all due to the fact that it is built specifically for storage.
+The people who didn’t like the idea of a walk-in wardrobe so much argued the point, saying that the additional space creates more of a likelihood that you will fill it with clutter and come to feel stressed out by it, all due to the fact that it is built specifically for storage.

 I think that you need to find a balance with storage, you need just the right amount for your personal needs.
-If there is too little, then your home can look cluttered due to the lack of space available for putting things away, but if there is to much then you may be tempted to fill it with clutter, experienced architects can help advise you when you are deciding on how much storage you need to have in your home.
+If it is too little, then your home can look cluttered due to the lack of space available for putting things away, but if it is too much then you may be tempted to fill it with clutter, experienced architects can help advise you when you are deciding on how much storage you need to have in your home.

 Another potential design flaw of modern homes could be that we hardly get any real fresh air circulating in them.
 This could be due to the air conditioning and heating systems people have installed in their homes, rather than just opening the window and letting some air in.
 Of course, many factors add up to the decision as to whether we open our windows or not.
 These could include the safety of our homes and families, the quality of the air where you live (for example, you probably wouldn’t want to open your windows if you lived near a factory which was blowing smoke or fumes into the atmosphere), our privacy tends to play a large part in whether the curtains are opened, let alone the windows!
 Any noise around the home could stop you from opening it, or if you are a considerate neighbour and know you are going to make a lot of noise playing your music rather loudly.

-The placement of air conditioning and heating systems are crucial to how cost effectively your home will run.
+The placement of air conditioning and heating systems is crucial to how cost-effectively your home will run.
 Poor placement can lead to unforeseen costs you could have avoided.
-For example, if a room has too much moisture in it, mold can grow, and that moisture could have been avoided if the units had been put in the best place to heat or cool whatever space they are in.
+For example, if a room has too much moisture in it, mould can grow, and that moisture could have been avoided if the units had been put in the best place to heat or cool whatever space they are in.
 If there is a lack of insulation or vents, people living in the home can be hot or cold most of the time, this is seen as a massive flaw which can be prevented easily with sufficient and careful pre-planning.